wp-plugins/facebook-page-feed-graph-api/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.3.0 =
+This version adds new settings.
+Please update for the best possible experience.
 = 1.2.3 =
 This version fixes a bug where the admin dashboard and widgets pages would break if the WordPress installation is running on localhost and there is no internet connection.
 While not imperative to most sites it is recommeded that you update if you work on a localhost or virtual machine
 = 1.2.2 =